22 Solo Things To Do In Seoul For An Unforgettable Trip

 Is Seoul worth visiting alone?

-Yes, Seoul is worth visiting alone!
+Yes, Seoul is worth visiting alone.
 It is safe, and the city has many things to do alone.
 You can explore the city by visiting the historic sights, following social media foodie trends, going skincare shopping in Myeongdong, or trying out all the amazing food South Korea has to offer.

-How many days in Seoul is enough?
+How many days in Seoul are enough?

 If you’re short on time and want to visit the highlights, I suggest staying three full days in Seoul.
-But if you have more time and want to explore Seoul more relaxedly, I’d recommend staying five days.
+But if you have more time and want to explore Seoul more relaxed, I’d recommend staying five days.

-The best things to do in Seoul
+The top best things to do alone in Seoul

 1. Bukchon Hanok Village